Fair-Share-MA/EVA-CLI/README.md

 ```

 The key is the trigger.
 When merging 2 files, if the algorithm comes across `voter id` in the first file, it will try and match it to either `voter id`, `voter_id`, or `voter_registration_id` in the second file.
 If none of these are found in the second file, the normal string matching algorithm will be used.

+---

+## Caveats:

+Order of the files matters\*\*.
+The first file in the folder (alphabetical order) defines the headers that the rest of the files will use.
+While the overrides are useful in catching exceptions, make sure your lead file has the headers you want to minimise the number of overrides needed.

+To ensure the lead file is on top, name it something like `aaaa.csv`